abpio/abp-commercial-docs/en/startup-templates/application/solution-structure.md

 ### Styles

-The required style files added to `styles` array in the `angular.json`. `AppComponent` loads some style files lazily via `LazyLoadService` after the application is inited to shorten the first rendering time.
+The required style files added to `styles` array in the `angular.json`. `AppComponent` loads some style files lazily via `LazyLoadService` after the main bundle is loaded to shorten the first rendering time.

 ### Logos